CGNS/cgns.github.io/CGNS-ReST-site/source/standard/MLL/CGNS_MLL.rst

 Parallel Mid-Level Library
 ***************************

-The Parallel Mid-level Library (aka PMLL) is an extension of CGNS/MLL C and Fortran API to enable parallel aware file mapping.
+The Parallel Mid-level Library (aka PMLL) is an extension of the CGNS/MLL C and Fortran API that enables parallel-aware file mapping.

 .. toctree::
    api/c_parallel_api

-This document was originally written by Diane Poirier of ICEM CFD Engineering for the CGNS Project Group.
+Diane Poirier of ICEM CFD Engineering originally wrote this document for the CGNS Project Group.